The Kairos Center Staff

 Charon Hribar has been working with the Poverty Initiative since its founding in 2004.
 She currently serves as the Poor People’s Campaign Program Coordinator of the Kairos Center.
 Over the past 10 years, Charon has been committed to the work of political education, leadership development, and has taken up a particular interest in developing the use of arts in culture for movement building with community and religious leaders across the country.
 Charon is a candidate for the Ph.D. in Religion and Society with a concentration in Christian Social Ethics at Drew University.
 She is interested in exploring the capacity of Christian social ethics to re-imagine a radical response to the growing disparity of wealth and poverty in the midst of a twenty-first century global economic crisis.
 Her recent academic and movement building research explore the use of Poverty Truth Commissions to confront the structural violence of poverty in the United States and around the world.
 Charon also serves as a co-coordinator of the PREP (Partnership for Religion and Education in Prisons) Program at Drew University.

-Adam Barnes is the coordinator of the Rights and Religions program at the Kairos Center.
-He was born in St. Louis, Missouri and lived most of his life in Colorado.
-Adam has worked with the Poverty Initiative since 2007.
-He is also finishing his PhD, which compares the anti-poverty work and theology of Muslim and Christian communities.
-Adam has a B.A. in philosophy from the University of Chicago, and a Masters of Divinity and Masters of Sacred Theology from Union Theological Seminary.
-He is the father of two amazing children and married to Shailly Barnes.
+Adam Barnes, PhD is the coordinator of the Rights and Religions program at the Kairos Center.
+Born in St. Louis, MO and raised in Colorado, he has lived in New York since 2006 and worked at the Poverty Initiative/Kairos Center since 2007.
+In 2016 he completed a PhD in Comparative Theology at Union Theological Seminary.
+His dissertation investigates the liberative theology and spirituality emerging from anti-poverty struggles in the US and in a Sufi-Muslim community in West Africa.
+He received a BA in philosophy from the University of Chicago, and a Masters of Divinity from Union Theological Seminary.
+He is the father of three amazing children and married to Shailly Barnes.

 Colleen Wessel-McCoy has been involved with the Poverty Initiative since 2004 and currently works as Co-Coordinator of Poverty Scholarship and Leadership Development, with Willie Baptist.
 Originally from Marietta, Georgia, Colleen received her undergraduate degree in religion and social justice from Agnes Scott College.
 She was part of the inaugural year of the Interfaith Service House and worked for several years as a tenant organizer in Chicago.
 She and John Wessel-McCoy have two children, Myles and Josephine.
 She has a MDiv from Union Theological Seminary and is currently a PhD candidate in Christian Social Ethics working on a dissertation on Martin Luther King, Jr.’s vision for the Poor People’s Campaign of 1968 and its lessons for building a social movement to end poverty today.